jimangel/kubernetes-the-easy-way/README.md

 ### Additional resources:

+Most of these resources are meant to be completed in order and build on each previous guide.

 - How to [add a DigitalOcean CCM](docs/add-digitalocean-ccm.md) for dynamic LB provisioning.
-- How to [deploy an ingress controller with SSL](docs/ingress-controller.md) for external traffic.
+- How to [deploy an ingress controller](docs/ingress-controller.md) for external traffic.
+- How to [install cert-manager](docs/certmanager.md) for automatic SSL certs.
+- How to [use Dex as an OIDC provider](docs/setup-dex-oidc.md) for kubectl authentication with GitHub.
-- How to [create multi-region clusters](docs/multi-cluster-testing.md) for advance testing.
+- How to [create multi-region clusters](docs/multi-cluster-testing.md) for advanced testing.

+(upcoming resources)

+- prometheus / grafana
+- harbor